GuyGrinwald/job-scheduler-python/README.md

 2. Adding User management, API tokens, rate limiting and quota etc.
 3. Adding monitoring, metrics (e.g. failed webhooks, user usage metrics, worker liveliness, API liveliness etc.)
 4. Adding tracability from API to Celery workers using GUIDs
-5. For production scalability we need to deploy auto-sccaling groups for API, Celery, and potentially shard the DB
+5. For production scalability we need to deploy auto-scaling groups for API, Celery, and potentially shard the DB
-6. We should also consider moving Celery to be based on SQS or other high-scale platform
+6. We should also consider moving Celery's broker to be based on SQS or other high-scale platform
 7. There's additional logic we can add to make the Celery workers more robust and handle connection issues etc.
 8. For ease of development I would add CI and build options so the process isn't so manual
 9. I would add many more E2E tests, negative tests, and load tests
+10. Much of the application's configs are somewhat hard-coded (e.g. log level etc.).
+They should be moved to K8s ConfigMaps
-10. As with most systems, we would need more documentation
+11. As with most systems, we would need more documentation

 There are many other features we can think of, but this is of the top of my head ;)